developer-onizuka/gpu-operator3/README.md

-# GPU Operator with preinstalled driver in Host (the Case #3 below)
+# GPU Operator without preinstalled driver in Host (the Case #3 below)

 -One master node (No GPU machine)